Skip to content

 Although the exact cause of perioral dermatitis is unclear, there are certain factors that increase the risk of developing this skin condition.
 These are:

-Environmental factors such as cold weather and exposure to UV light can make you more prone to developing perioral dermatitis.
+• Environmental factors: Cold, windy weather and strong sunlight (UV light) can make you more prone to developing perioral dermatitis.

 Diagnosing perioral dermatitis: